 The Hubble telescope is aptly suited to study nearby, dim dwarf galaxies because its sharp vision can resolve individual stars and help astronomers estimate the galaxies’ distances.
 Distance is important for determining a galaxy’s brightness, and, in these Hubble observations, for calculating how far away the galaxies are from nearby voids.
-Pisces A is about 19 million light-years from Earth and Pisces B roughly 30 million light-years away.
+Pisces A is about 19 million light-years from Earth and Pisces B is roughly 30 million light-years away.

 An analysis of the stars’ colors allowed the astronomers to trace the star formation history of both galaxies.
 Each galaxy contains about 20 to 30 bright blue stars, a sign that they are very young, less than 100 million years old.
 Tollerud’s team estimates that less than 100 million years ago, the galaxies doubled their star-formation rate.
 Eventually, the star formation may slow down again if the galaxies become satellites of a much larger galaxy.

-“The galaxies could even probably stop forming stars all together, because they will stop getting new gas to make stars,” Tollerud said.
+“The galaxies could even probably stop forming stars altogether because they will stop getting new gas to make stars,” Tollerud said.
 “So they will use up their existing gas.
 But it’s hard to tell right now exactly when that would happen, so it’s a reasonable guess that the star formation will ramp up at least for a while.”

 Tollerud’s team hopes to observe other similar galaxies with Hubble.
 He also plans to scour the Panoramic Survey Telescope & Rapid Response System (Pan-STARRS) survey for potential dwarf galaxies.
 Future wide-survey telescopes, such as the Large Synoptic Survey Telescope (LSST) in Chile and the large radio telescope in China, should be able to find many of these puny galactic neighbors.